MarvinJamesReyes/basic_app/routes/README.md

 ## Routes
-Defines connections between the api and the controller logic.
-Assigns middleware to routes as needed
+Defines API endpoints.
+Sets connections between the api, controller logic and any other middleware
 ```
-router.post('/example', validator.fn, ...otherMiddleware, controller.fn);
+router.post('/example', validator.fn, ...otherMiddleware, controller.fn.bind(controller));
 ```
+Due to the nature of controllers being instances, they must be binded to call individual functions

 ### Typical API routes include:
 * `GET /` Lists all records